 COMPONENT I, WORK QUEUE: WQs provide the means to submit tasks to the device and will be described in more detail shortly.
-They are marked yellow in Figure 2.3.
-A Work Queue (WQ) is accessible through so-called portals, light blue in Figure 2.3, which are mapped memory regions.
+They are marked yellow in Figure 2.2.
+A Work Queue (WQ) is accessible through so-called portals, light blue in Figure 2.2, which are mapped memory regions.
 Submission of work is done by writing a descriptor to one of these.
 A descriptor is 64 bytes in size and may contain one specific task (task descriptor) or the location of a task array in memory (batch descriptor).
 Through these portals, the submitted descriptor reaches a queue.
 There are two possible queue types with different submission methods and use cases.
 The Shared Work Queue (SWQ) is intended to provide synchronized access to multiple processes and each group may only have one attached.
-A PCIe Deferrable Memory Write Request (DMR), which guarantees potentially give less details on the instructions or reformulate this some other way implicit synchronization, is generated via x86 Instruction ENQCMD and communicates with the device before writing [8, Sec.
+A PCIe Deferrable Memory Write Request (DMR), which guarantees implicit synchronization, is generated via x86 Instruction ENQCMD and communicates with the device before writing [7, Sec.
 3.3.1].
-This may result in higher submission cost, compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via x86 Instruction MOVDIR64B [8, Sec.
+This may result in higher submission cost, compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via x86 Instruction MOVDIR64B [7, Sec.
 3.3.2].